hyperioxx/frontman/README.md

 ## Requirements

 - Go 1.16 or later
-- PostgreSQL 9.6 or later
+- Redis 5.0 or later

 ## Getting Started